How do certain brands get away with lookalike products? The answer opens up a can-of-caterpillars…Posted on

-In this article, trade mark attorney Paul O’Connor looks at the recent passing off claim issued by Marks & Spencer Group plc (M&S) against Aldi Stores Limited (Aldi) based on its’ COLIN THE CATERPILLAR cake against the Aldi product launch of CUTHBERT THE CATERPILLAR, and the surrounding IP law which led to the outcome.
+In this article, we look at the recent passing off claim issued by Marks & Spencer Group plc (M&S) against Aldi Stores Limited (Aldi) based on its’ COLIN THE CATERPILLAR cake against the Aldi product launch of CUTHBERT THE CATERPILLAR, and the surrounding IP law which led to the outcome.

 As readers are most likely aware, Aldi is notorious for producing products that resemble or give a nod to a brand.

 The question is: how do businesses like Aldi get away with it?

 The law is unclear

 The law behind lookalike products is unclear as to what is considered acceptable.
 There are no specific provisions in IP laws which protect a business when a competitor launches a lookalike product; instead, a business must look to rely on the individual IP laws and work out which one, or which combination of laws will help them prevent a competitor launching a lookalike product.
 The first time a manufacturer took a retailer to the High Court over a lookalike product was in 1997.
 United Biscuits (UK) Ltd successfully sued Asda Stores Ltd for passing off over the similarity of its PENGUIN biscuits to Asda’s PUFFIN biscuits.
 Since then, very few cases have ended up in the courts.